 Star Valley Wyoming is approximately 14 miles wide and 50 miles long, located in the mountains on the western edge of Wyoming, adjacent to Idaho.
 The valley is blessed both with incredible scenery and great people.

-It is surrounded by the Bridger Teton, Caribou and Targhee National Forests.
-Altitudes range from 5,600 feet to 7,000 feet with the mountains rearing to over 10,000.
-Three major Wyoming rivers, the Salt River, the Greys River and the Snake River meet at Alpine Junction to form the Palisades Reservoir which along with many streams and small mountain lakes provides ample fishing for Cutthroat trout, German Browns, Brookies, Rainbows and Mackinaw.
+Star Valley is surrounded by the Bridger Teton, Caribou, and Targhee National Forests.
+Altitudes range from 5,600 feet to 7,000 feet with the mountains rearing to over 10,000 feet.
+Three major Wyoming rivers - the Salt River, the Greys River and the Snake River - meet at Alpine Junction to form the Palisades Reservoir, which, along with many streams and small mountain lakes, provides ample fishing for cutthroat trout, German browns, brookies, rainbows and mackinaw.
 The reservoir also provides boating, water skiing and jet skiing, while the Snake River has white water rafting and kayaking.

-Star Valley Wyoming was settled in the late 1870's by hardy Mormon pioneers, it was proclaimed the "Star of All Valleys" for its natural beauty.
+Star Valley Wyoming was settled in the late 1870's by hearty Mormon pioneers, and was proclaimed the "Star of All Valleys" for its natural beauty.
 With star-studded night skies where the Northern Lights can occasionally be seen, Star Valley gloriously lives up to its name.

 Star Valley was inhabited mainly by Shoshone Indians in the summer and fall months until the early 1800's.
 The natives were drawn to the valley for its abundant game and the pure salt deposits found near the present town of Auburn.
 No doubt they enjoyed the scenery as well.

-The pioneers first enjoyed some mild winters then were caught off guard by some incredibly harsh winters during which large numbers of livestock were lost and the settlers suffered many hardships.
+The pioneers first enjoyed some mild winters but were then caught off guard by some incredibly harsh winters during which large numbers of livestock were lost and the settlers suffered many hardships.
 Accounts of their lives dealing with snow 8 feet deep on the valley floor demonstrate the courage and tenacity of these early settlers whose descendants still inhabit the valley today.

-A newspaper, The Pioneer, was established in 1902.
+Star Valley's first newspaper, The Pioneer, was established in 1902.
 Before long, the name was changed to The Star Valley Independent and today The Independent is still publishing local news on a weekly basis.
-Silver Star Telephone began providing local phone service in 1949.
+SilverStar Telephone began providing local phone service in 1949.
 Over the years, with many technological advances and the addition of internet service in 1995, the name has changed to SilverStar Communications.
 Fiber-level internet speeds are now available through much of Star Valley.

 Through the early part of the twentieth century, several creameries sprang up throughout the valley and agriculture was the focus of the local economy.
-Herds of dairy cows flourished in the area to supply the creameries, and that, along with its setting in the mountains, eventually earned the valley the nickname "Little Switzerland."
+Herds of dairy cows flourished in the area to supply the creameries, which, along with its setting in the mountains, eventually earned the valley the nickname "Little Switzerland."
 Irrigation ditches and canals were dug throughout the area, providing needed water to the growing number of farms.

 Education has always been an important part of the development of Star Valley.
 Schools were established almost immediately upon settlement.
-Though in the beginning classrooms were located in church branches or private homes, it wasn't long before real school houses were built.
+Though in the beginning, classrooms were located in church branches or private homes, it wasn't long before real school houses were built.
 In the early days, students sometimes spent a week, not just a day, in the school house because the fierce winter weather prevented their safe departure.
 And, too, there were times they stayed put because of occasional Indian scares which were usually unfounded as the natives were simply passing through on hunting trips.

 Now Star Valley schools are top-notch in the state and have produced many high achievers.
 The High School has outstanding sports programs, evidenced in the valley's own Olympic Gold Medalist in Greco-Roman wrestling, Rulon Gardner.
 Many more former students from the valley have been recognized for their accomplishments, achieving success in part because of the training they've received while in the Star Valley school system.

-Over the years, as people have discovered the area, the economy has taken a shift from predominantly ag-based endeavors to tourism and to businesses and services that have developed to serve the increasing population.
+Over the years, as people have discovered the area, the economy has taken a shift from predominantly agriculture-based endeavors to tourism and to businesses and services that have developed to serve the increasing population.
 Though not as well known as Jackson Hole and the National Parks up the road, Star Valley has become a destination for outdoor enthusiasts who can enjoy a variety of pastimes through the changing seasons, from fishing and camping to snowmobiling and cutter races.

-In 1995 the Internet came to Star Valley and "Star Valley Wyoming Online", www.starvalleywy.com, was established to present our valley to the world and since that time the valley has become the fastest growing area in Wyoming.
+In 1995 the Internet came to Star Valley and "Star Valley Wyoming Online", StarValleyWY.com, was established to present our valley to the world and since that time the valley has become the fastest growing area in Wyoming.
 We strive to keep this site updated and relevant.
 Any suggestions, via our Contact Us form, would be appreciated.